-- developments relating to our competitors and our industry; - the effect of public health epidemics or outbreaks of an infectious disease such as COVID-19, and the ongoing conflict between Russia and Ukraine, geopolitical conflicts, including mitigation efforts and economic effects, on any of the foregoing or other aspects of our business operations, including but not limited to our preclinical studies and current and future clinical trials; - general economic and market conditions, including, among others, inflation, interest rates, tax rates economic uncertainty, the actual or perceived failure or financial difficulties of additional financial institutions and economic and trade sanctions, including their effect on our results of operations; and - other risks and uncertainties, including those listed under the caption "Risk Factors."
+- - developments relating to our competitors and our industry; - the effect of public health epidemics or outbreaks of an infectious disease and ongoing geopolitical conflicts, including mitigation efforts and economic effects, on any of the foregoing or other aspects of our business operations, including but not limited to our preclinical studies and clinical trials;

-In some cases, you can identify forward-looking statements by terminology such as "may," "can," "should," "expects," "intends," "plans," "anticipates," "believes," "estimates," "forecasts," "goal," "likely," "predicts," "potential," "projects," "will," "might," "could," "continue," "may," "can," "should," "expects," "intends," "plans," "anticipates," "believes," "estimates," "forecasts," "goal," "likely," "predicts," "potential," "projects," "will," "might," "could," "continue," or the negative of these terms or other comparable terminology.
+- current and future clinical trials; - general economic and market conditions, including, among others, inflation, interest rates, tax rates, economic uncertainty, the actual or perceived failure or financial difficulties of additional financial institutions and economic and trade sanctions, including their effect on our results of operations; and - other risks and uncertainties, including those listed under the caption "Risk Factors."

+In some cases, you can identify forward-looking statements by terminology such as "may," "can," "should," "expects," "intends," "plans," "anticipates," "believes," "estimates," "forecasts," "goal," "likely," "predicts," "potential," "projects," "will," "might," "could," "continue," or the negative of these terms or other comparable terminology.
 These statements are only predictions.
 All statements other than statements of historical facts are statements that could be deemed forward-looking statements.
 You should not place undue reliance on forward-looking statements because they involve known and unknown risks, uncertainties, and other factors, which are, in some cases, beyond our control and which could materially affect results.
-Factors that may cause actual results to differ materially from current expectations include, among other things, those listed above under "Summary" "Summary of the Material Risks Associated with Our Business," " those listed below under the section titled "Risk Factors" "Risk Factors" and elsewhere in this Quarterly Report on Form 10-Q. If one or more of these risks or uncertainties occur, or if our underlying assumptions prove to be incorrect, actual events or results may vary significantly from those implied or projected by the forward-looking statements.
+Factors that may cause actual results to differ materially from current expectations include, among other things, those listed above under "Summary of the Material Risks Associated with Our Business," those listed below under the section titled "Risk Factors" and elsewhere in this Quarterly Report on Form 10-Q. If one or more of these risks or uncertainties occur, or if our underlying assumptions prove to be incorrect, actual events or results may vary significantly from those implied or projected by the forward-looking statements.
 No forward-looking statement is a guarantee of future performance.
 You should read this Quarterly Report on Form 10-Q and the documents that we reference in this Quarterly Report on Form 10-Q and have filed with the Securities and Exchange Commission, or the SEC, as exhibits hereto completely and with the understanding that our actual future results may be materially different from any future results expressed or implied by these forward-looking statements.